sifatsiddik/OG.FLUSH/README.md

 ## Considerations and Limitations
 1. For consistency and a trouble-free run, please ensure that all the inputs are in the WGS84 UTM coordinate system.
+2. Please ensure that the extent of Buildings, Streets, Elevation and Population Density data cover whole Study Area.
+One way to achieve that is to get a buffer of Study Area and extract the data using the buffered area.

 <br>